aureus123/catalogs/jeha3/paper.md

 - *Uranometría Argentina* (UA): This is a catalog of ~8,500 bright stars down to 7th magnitude for epoch 1875.0 done at the Observatorio Nacional Argentino under the management of B. A. Gould.
 It covers all the southern sky and 10 degrees of the northern one.
 It contains Bayer and Flamsteed designations and references to BD, Lacaille, Lalande, Taylor, Oeltzen-Argelander South, Yarnall (2nd Ed.) and Weisse among others.
 More info in Chapter 5 of [7].
 The digital version is available with code V/135A in Vizier.

-- *Argentine General Catalog* / *Catálogo General Argentino* (GC): A catalog of ~32,000 stars down to approximately magnitude 9 for epoch 1875.0, published in 1886 as part of the *Resultados del Observatorio Nacional Argentino* series under the direction of B. A. Gould.
+- *Argentine General Catalog* / *Catálogo General Argentino* (GC): A catalog of ~32,000 stars down to approximately magnitude 9 for epoch 1875.0, published in 1886 under the direction of B. A. Gould.
 It fairly covers the southern sky.
 More info in Chapter 6 of [7].
 Although the printed version contains cross-identifications to other catalogs, unfortunately this information was not added in the digital catalog.

-- *Histoire Céleste Française* (Lal): A catalog of ~47,000 stars down to approximately magnitude 9, with positions reduced to epoch 1800.0.
+- *Histoire Céleste Française* (Lalande): A catalog of ~47,000 stars down to approximately magnitude 9, with positions reduced to epoch 1800.0.
 Observations were made at the Paris Observatory by J. J. de Lalande during the late 18th century; the standard reduced edition was published by F. Baily in 1847.
 It covers roughly declinations −30° to the north pole.
 See [16].

-- *Cape Catalogue of 12,441 Stars* (St): A catalog of ~12,000 stars for epoch 1880.0, observed at the Royal Observatory, Cape of Good Hope, by E. J. Stone, and published in 1881.
+- *Cape Catalogue of 12,441 Stars* (Stone): A catalog of ~12,000 stars for epoch 1880.0, observed at the Royal Observatory, Cape of Good Hope, by E. J. Stone, and published in 1881.
 It covers the sky accessible from the Cape of Good Hope, from approximately declination +50° to the south pole, although it is focused on the southern sky.
 In this work, it is also used when Lacaille (L) designations are found, since this catalog fairly covers Lacaille's stars and has better precision.
 Digital version contains cross-identifications to older catalogs although this information was not exploited in this work.

-- *Katalog der Argelander'schen Zonen* (W): A catalog of ~18,000 stars for epoch 1850.0 covering declinations −15° to −31°, based on F. W. A. Argelander's zone observations reduced by E. Weiss at the Vienna Observatory.
+- *Katalog der Argelander'schen Zonen* (Weiss): A catalog of ~18,000 stars for epoch 1850.0 covering declinations −15° to −31°, based on F. W. A. Argelander's zone observations reduced by E. Weiss at the Vienna Observatory.
 In this work, it is also used when Oeltzen-Argelander South (OA) designations are found, since this catalog covers most of OA's stars and the latter is not available in digital form.
 See [16] for more info about OA catalog.

-- *Catalogue of 16,748 Southern Stars* (G): A catalog of 16,748 stars for epoch 1850.0 derived from zone observations made by the U.S. Naval Astronomical Expedition at a temporary observatory on Cerro Santa Lucía, Santiago de Chile (1849–1852), under the direction of J. M. Gilliss.
+- *Catalogue of 16,748 Southern Stars* (Gilliss): A catalog of 16,748 stars for epoch 1850.0 derived from zone observations made by the U.S. Naval Astronomical Expedition at a temporary observatory on Cerro Santa Lucía, Santiago de Chile (1849–1852), under the direction of J. M. Gilliss.
 The reductions were completed at the U.S. Naval Observatory and published in 1895.
 It covers about 30 degrees around the south pole.
 It has references to Lacaille, Stone and GC catalogs among others.
 It also has references to Gould's Zone Catalog.

-- *Catalogue of Stars observed at the United States Naval Observatory* (U): A catalog of ~11,000 stars for epoch 1860.0 observed at the U.S. Naval Observatory in Washington during 1845–1877 [17].
+- *Catalogue of Stars observed at the United States Naval Observatory* (USNO): A catalog of ~11,000 stars for epoch 1860.0 observed at the U.S. Naval Observatory in Washington during 1845–1877 [17].
 The 3rd edition was originally compiled by M. Yarnall and later revised by E. Frisby (1889).
 It irregularly covers declinations from approximately −35° to the north pole.
 It contains designations to several other catalogs of that era: BD, BAC, Lacaille, Lalande, Taylor, Oeltzen-Argelander North and South, and WB among others.
 Cordoba catalogs refer to the 2nd edition of this catalog (1845-1871) [16], so number designations may differ up to ~300 units.
-For instance, star 37G Pyx of UA (HD 75722) corresponds to Y. 3739 (2nd Ed.) which is U. 3817 (3rd Ed.).
+For instance, star 37G Pyx of UA (HD 75722) corresponds to Y. 3739 (2nd Ed.) which is USNO 3817 (3rd Ed.).

-- *Zonen-Beobachtungen, nördliche Zonen* (OARN): A catalog of ~26,000 stars for epoch 1842.0 covering declinations +45° to +80°, based on Argelander's northern zone observations and reduced by W. Oeltzen.
-It is the northern counterpart of the OA South zones used in this work.

-- *General Catalogue of the Principal Fixed Stars* (T): A catalog of ~11,000 stars down to approximately magnitude 8 for epoch 1835.0, observed at the Madras Observatory (India) during 1830–1843 under the direction of T. G. Taylor [16].
+- *General Catalogue of the Principal Fixed Stars* (Taylor): A catalog of ~11,000 stars down to approximately magnitude 8 for epoch 1835.0, observed at the Madras Observatory (India) during 1830–1843 under the direction of T. G. Taylor [16].
 The digital version contains cross-identifications with Lacaille and GC catalogs, among others.
 It covers the whole sky.

-Other catalogs considered are: *Segundo Catálogo General Argentino* (G2), *Catalogue of Stars of the British Association for the Advancement of Science* (BAC), *Positiones Mediae Stellarum Fixarum* (WB) and some Thome's zone observations in 1881-1884.
+Other catalogs in digital form considered are: *Segundo Catálogo General Argentino* (G2), *Zonen-Beobachtungen, nördliche Zonen* (OA North), *Catalogue of Stars of the British Association for the Advancement of Science* (BAC), *Positiones Mediae Stellarum Fixarum* (WB) and some Thome's zone observations made in 1881-1884 (Resultados XV).

 ---